Jingnan-Jia/jingnan-jia.github.io/_technical_blog/2022-10-26-custom-domain.md

 ---
-title: 'set a custom domain for your github page based website'
+title: 'Set a custom domain for your github page based website'
 tags:
   - DNS
 ---